 Deeply moving character journey

-But for all the delicious awkwardness and fish-out-of-water humour to be found in Eleanor Oliphant is Completely Fine, the inescapable truth is that we are all a product of our experiences, and Eleanor’s have been difficult to say the least… Ghosts of the past rarely stay in the box they’ve been assigned to, especially when you start opening doors to let others in.
+But for all the delicious awkwardness and fish-out-of-water humour to be found in Eleanor Oliphant is Completely Fine, the inescapable truth is that we are all a product of our experiences, and her’s have been difficult to say the least… Ghosts of the past rarely stay in the box they’ve been assigned to, especially when you start opening doors to let others in.
 And this, dear reader, is the catalyst for one of the most genuine and deeply moving character journeys I’ve read in a very long time – powerful enough to evoke tears of laughter and sadness.

-This was an audiobook I listened to late into the wee hours, often finding myself holding my breath in the darkest moments… so compelling is Catherine McCarron’s earnest delivery of Honeyman’s masterfully written first-person narrative. < Listen to an audio sample >
+This was an audiobook I listened to late into the wee hours, often finding myself holding my breath in the darkest moments… so compelling is Catherine McCarron’s earnest delivery of Gail Honeyman’s masterfully written first-person narrative. < Listen to an audio sample >

 BOOK RATING: The Story 5 / 5 ; The Writing 5 / 5